whispir/api/source/includes/_workspaces.md

 Each of these work areas are independent from one another and can be governed by user permissions.
 So, users can be assigned access to these workspaces to restrict the control of information as needed.
 So, the information, assets, contacts, actions performed in workspace does not or cannot be accessed from another one.
 This allows the applications to be independent and audited much effectively with proper permissions and keys.

-Workspaces can only be created and retrieved.
-They cannot be updated or deleted via the API.

 ## Creating a new workspace